$39.95 OR $34.95 for LIMA Members + S/H

 Joanne Olds.
 The Buffalo Works

-Following their seminal handbook on licensing entitled Basics of Licensing, Battersby and Simon have followed up with a new must-have book.
-The Business of Licensing takes the subject matter of licensing and merchandising to a new level offering valuable insight.
+The book takes the subject matter of licensing to a new level, offering valuable insight.
 It includes an extensive history of the industry, a concise overview of the current status, practical guidance, best practices, and reference materials.
+It is must-reading.